seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 23: Posterior distribution of trees for dataset 1 in the linked analysis.</figcaption>
 </figure>

-You can see that the cherry for cells 6 and 7 is well supported whereas the hierarchy among cells 0-3 has multiple consensus trees that can explain the data.
+You can see that the cherry for the two cells at the bottom is well supported whereas the hierarchy among cells in the clade in the middle has multiple consensus trees that can explain the data.

 To summarise the posterior trees, we will use TreeAnnotator and generate two point estimates, as you have seen in other tutorials, the maximum clade credibility tree (MCC) and a tree based on the conditional clade distribution (CCD). **To save time, you may run just one method and compare it to the other using the example below.**